Dant3s/dyna-k8-oa-tf/README.md

 # Disclaimer

 This is just to test the deployment via TF of the HC.
-Needs to be extendend/hacked to allow more use cases.
+Needs to be extendend/hacked to allow more use cases and makeing it for fun.

 Cheers.